 On the other hand, if you also made the payment, also make a call to make sure that they reflect this on your account.

 You still have time to get legal advice

 If you receive a CP504 letter, you still have time to get legal advice and plan what is the best action to take for your case.
-Instead of approaching the IRS prematurely, call us at (888) 515-4829 or go to our Contact Page to help you with the best solution to propose to the IRS.
+Instead of approaching the IRS prematurely, go to our Contact Page to get help with the best solution to propose to the IRS.